Skip to main content

 • rill usergroup create [--project project_name]

-• In the above diagram, yellow_user is redundant as there's already viewer access.
+• In the above diagram, User 5 is redundant as there's already viewer access.